 Click on Status in the menu bar, and then click Connections below it.
-A window will appear providing information about the content of the state table.
+A window will

 The state table shows the last 100 connections opened through the firewall.
 Connections are created when traffic is permitted to pass via the policies.